curtis-arch/text-to-speech/README.md

 ### Configuration

-Lets have a look at the config file, which can be found under `.chalice/config.json`.
+Let's have a look at the config file, which can be found under `.chalice/config.json`.

 ```json
 {